ashok-kallara/mongo-docker-compose/README.md

     ./initiate

-You should now be able connect to mongos1 and the new sharded cluster from the mongos container itself using the mongo shell to connect to the running mongos process
+You should now be able connect to mongos1 and the new sharded cluster via mongCLI or any other client like Robo 3T

-    docker exec -it mongos1 mongo --port 21017
+    mongo localhost:27017 -u mongo-admin -p mongo-admin --authenticationDatabase admin

 ## Persistent storage
 Data is stored at `./data/` and is excluded from version control.
 Data will be persistent between container runs.
 To remove all data `./reset`